mattlacey/KnockoutWorkshop/knockout.md

 3. Click on your name, and then choose *Developer Console* from the menu.

-4. In the Developer Console, choose *File -> New -> Visualforce Page* and then enter a name for the page.
+4. In the Developer Console, choose *File -> New -> Visualforce Page* and then enter a name for the page such as 'Rolodex'.

 5. Replace the initial code with the following:

     ```Visualforce
     <apex:page standardController="Account" showHeader="false" sidebar="false" standardStylesheets="false">

     	<h1><apex:outputText value="{!Account}"/></h1>

     </apex:page>
     ```